 Best for Travelers: Citi Rewards+℠ Card

-The Citi Rewards+℠ Card is arguably the best no-annual-fee credit card for frequent travelers, thanks to a limited-time opportunity to earn 5 ThankYou points per $1 spent on air travel and hotels up to $6,000 in the first 12 months.
+The Citi Rewards+℠ Card is arguably the best no-annual-fee credit card for frequent travelers, thanks to a 2x point-earning opportunity on gas station purchases (up to $6,000 in combined category spending each year).
 After that, you’ll still earn 1 point per $1 spent on these purchases.

 Once the introductory period ends, variable regular APR applies, depending on your creditworthiness and prevailing interest rates.